Why Brands Migrate from WooCommerce to Shopify

 Shopify Plus B2B: What You Get That WooCommerce Can't Match Natively

-For brands selling wholesale or operating both D2C and B2B channels, Shopify Plus includes a B2B feature set that would require assembling multiple WooCommerce plugins—each with their own compatibility risks and costs:
+For brands selling wholesale or operating both D2C and B2B channels, Shopify Plus includes a B2B feature set that would require assembling multiple WooCommerce plugins, each with their own compatibility risks and costs:

-- Customer-specific catalogs and pricing: Each company account sees the prices and products assigned to them—no custom code, no plugin
+- Customer-specific catalogs and pricing: Each company account sees the prices and products assigned to them.
+No custom code, no plugin

 - Quantity-based discounts: Volume pricing tiers configured directly in Shopify admin